pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 10).
 Model Building using Logistic Regression model from sklearn linear_model and model evaluation metrics accuracy_score, classification_report, confusion_matrix

-Key insight after the Logistic Regression model with training through train_test_split:
+Key insight after the Logistic Regression model with training through train_test_split: a).
+Using simple train_test_split the Accuracy score achieved of 0.9987 b).
+Using stratified sampling to handle class imbalance the Accuracy score achieved of 0.9987

 11).
 Feature Scaling As we are aware Logistic Regression is sensitive to the scaling of the input features.